Learn about math wheels!

 Students work so quietly when they are doing this activity!

-As I mentioned, I don’t really get worried when an observation comes around, but it was great to hear the positive feedback about these math problem solving and task card activities that I’ve created for my students.
+As I mentioned, I don’t really get worried when an observation comes around.
+It was still great to hear the positive feedback about these math problem solving and task card activities that I’ve created for my students.

 Ellie